California wildfires prompt evacuation calls

 - Alamo Fire is 19,000 acres, 10% contained

-(CNN)Wildfires burning near a California recreation area have prompted new evacuation calls, according to tweets from Santa Barbara County and a statement from the Santa Barbara County Sheriff.
+(CNN)Wildfires burning near a California recreation area have prompted new evacuation calls, according to Santa Barbara County officials.

 The Alamo fire had grown to 19,000 acres near California Highway 166 and is only 10% contained, the county tweeted.